MatthysDev/alfred-tailwind-colors/README.md

 # alfred-tailwind-colors

-> Workflow to find Tailwind color pallet with Alfred 4
+> Workflow to find Tailwind color palette with Alfred 4

 > You can put a star on this repo to help me ! 🙏